Children and young people are advised not to drink alcohol before the age of 18.

 However, if you're 16 or 17 and accompanied by an adult, you can drink (but not buy) beer, wine or cider with a meal.

 If you're 16 or under, you may be able to go to a pub or premises that's primarily used to sell alcohol if you're accompanied by an adult.
-However, this isn't always the case and it can depend on the premises and the licensable activities taking place there.
+However, this is not always the case and it can depend on the premises and the licensable activities taking place there.

 It's illegal to give alcohol to children under 5.